SSWConsulting/SSW.Rules.Content/rules/do-you-always-quote-price-plus-gst-tax/rule.md

 The total fixed price total is $AUD 66,000 - please find quote attached.
 :::
 ::: bad
-Figure: Bad Example
+Figure: Bad example - GST is not mentioned
 :::
 ::: greybox
 The total fixed price total is $AUD 60,000 + GST (10%).
 Please find quote attached.
 :::
 ::: good
-Figure: Good Example
+Figure: Good example - net amount + GST
 :::

 **Note #1** : SSW and other Australian companies do not charge GST to external clients outside of Australia.